 What Is Game Streaming?

 Video game streaming is when a gamer shares their screen during a live gaming session over the internet while they’re playing.
-This allows viewers to watch the gameplay and to interact with the streamer real time.
+This allows viewers to watch the gameplay and interact with the streamer in real-time.

 Screen sharing allows the gamer to directly share their game, letting followers and viewers become active participants, chatting live during the game, giving advice or encouragement, and reacting to events as they happen.

 How to Screen Share Video Games

 To screen share a live gaming session, you should turn on the screen share feature on your favorite video streaming app.
 Then, navigate to the screen share button option.
 The share button location varies depending on the software you use.
 The next step is to choose which screen to share.
 You can share the entire screen or just the game window.
 Finally, pick the desired streaming quality and go live.